For nurses looking to relocate to a new country to find nursing job opportunities, Canada is just a perfect option for you.

 1. Express Entry Program

-This one allows foreigners to live and work in Canada as skilled workers.
-This program proactively assesses and recruits selected immigrants with specific skillsets or possess useful qualifications under the Federal economic immigration programs.
+This allows foreigners to live and work in Canada as skilled workers.
+This program proactively assesses and recruits selected immigrants with specific skillsets or who possess useful qualifications under the Federal economic immigration programs.

 2. Family Class Sponsorship